Are you wondering how to get one of those pretty little blue checkmarks next to your brand’s name on Facebook? You’re in the right place.

 - Providing false or misleading information during the verification process

-- Violating any industry-specific regulations that are part of the agreement to granting verification
+- Violating any industry-specific guidelines that are part of the agreement to granting verification

-- Violating Facebook’s terms of service for profiles or professional accounts
+- Violating Facebook’s Terms of Service or Community Standards